 Providing cultural orientation sessions to clients before the trek begins is also vital.
 These sessions can cover topics like appropriate dress, temple etiquette, language basics, and local customs.

-Promoting cross-cultural dialogue not only enhances the experience but builds lasting relationships and a strong company reputation.
+Promoting cross-cultural dialogue not only enhances the experience but also builds lasting relationships and a strong company reputation.

 Tourism should be a bridge—not a barrier—between cultures.
 But when done without respect, it can lead to cultural exploitation.
 Over-commercialization of traditions, disrespect for sacred spaces, and insensitive behaviors can erode the very heritage that draws people to a place.